What Is HVO Fuel?

 Consistent, high purity, and very stable, HVO fuel can be used in temperatures as low as minus 20 and, because there is no oxygen within the fuel, it will not grow algae in storage.
 You can store HVO fuel for as long as 10 years and it has excellent cold weather performance.

-Can You Mix HVO And Normal Diesel?
+Can You Mix HVO And Diesel?

-What Is Availability Like?
+What Is Availability Of HVO Fuel Like?

 I hope we have clarified a few points about what HVO fuel is in this article.
 Some further points of interest to note are that: